 The ultimate act intended to be committed.

 These and other factors will affect the charges brought by the prosecution and the penalties imposed by the judge.
 Punishments can vary drastically.
-The sentence can be something as small as probation, but as large as prison time with steep fines.
+The sentence can be something as small as probation, or as large as prison time with steep fines.

 Minneapolis Criminal Lawyer

-If you have been accused of theft or any similar crime you need a Minnesota theft crimes attorney to represent your interests.
+If you have been accused of theft or any similar crime, you need a Minnesota theft and property crimes attorney to represent your interests.
 You need aggressive and compassionate representation to craft a winning strategy to bring a favorable end to your case.
 You need someone who knows the ins and outs of criminal defense and can use even the smallest details in your case to work for you.
 Call the attorneys at Sieben Edmunds to receive that representation.